millerhoo/journey2-new-data-lake/workshops/journey2-new-data-lake/LabGuide300.md

 ![](images/300/300.JPG)
-Updated: August 13, 2017 for BDCSCE Version 17.3.1-20
+Updated: December 20, 2017 for BDC Version 17.4.6

 ## Introduction

-This lab will walk you through additional features of **Oracle Big Data Cloud Service - Compute Edition (BDCS-CE)**.
+This lab will walk you through additional features of **Oracle Big Data Cloud**.

 In particular, this lab will focus on interacting with **Spark** and **Spark SQL**.